 I’m completely smitten with this sauerkraut sandwich.
 I mean, shall I say, obsessed?

-The sauce, Alex told me, is similar to a Russian sauce, somewhat like Thousand Island but different because it’s a bit spicy.
+Similar to a Russian sauce, somewhat like Thousand Island but different because it’s a bit spicy.
 Now, another Russian dressing sauce I’ve tried incorporated horseradish, but I like the flavor of Sriracha more-so for this recipe.
 Best of all, it’s made pretty much with pantry staples.

 In a small bowl, whisk all the ingredients together.
 It lasts a long time in the fridge, so you can have it on the ready when your sandwich cravings call.
 Here’s what you’ll need: